ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 <strong>Virtualization</strong> uses an abstraction layer and resource scheduler called a hypervisor to run virtual machines on shared hardware resources.
 Virtual machines, or VMs, can be run at 80% or higher resource utilization without contention, solving one of the major problems of distributed and 3-tier architecture.

+### Hypervisor

+A hypervisor (or virtual machine monitor, VMM, virtualizer) is computer software, firmware or hardware that creates and runs virtual machines.
+A computer on which a hypervisor runs one or more virtual machines is called a host machine, and each virtual machine is called a guest machine.
+The hypervisor presents the guest operating systems with a virtual operating platform and manages the execution of the guest operating systems.
+Multiple instances of a variety of operating systems may share the virtualized hardware resources: for example, Linux, Windows, and macOS instances can all run on a single physical x86 machine.
+This contrasts with operating-system-level virtualization, where all instances (usually called containers) must share a single kernel, though the guest operating systems can differ in user space, such as different Linux distributions with the same kernel.

 In addition to resource utilization efficiency, VMs offer other advantages as well.
 They can be moved between hosts without downtime.
 And cloning, backup, and recovery of both servers and applications are simpler.

 <strong>x86 hardware</strong> is a good fit for virtualization because, since the mid 2000s, each generation of the x86 processor has added features to improve virtualization performance.
 The latest generation supports virtualized network, storage, and server infrastructure, with performance that matches dedicated Application Specific Integrated Circuit, or ASIC-based hardware.